Skip to content

 Antwerpen Belgium_Things to do in Belgium

-Antwerp cityscape with cathedral of Our Lady, Antwerpen Belgium at dusk
+Antwerp cityscape with the cathedral of Our Lady, Antwerpen, Belgium, at dusk

-If you arrive in Antwerp by train you will witness the stunning architecture of Antwerp station.
-Antwerp, Belgium’s second-biggest city and biggest port is also famous for its diamond district houses.
-It has a reputation for being the fashion capital of Belgium and despite severe bombing during World War II, Antwerp retains a beautiful medieval centre, a vibrant entertainment, fashion and coffee shop culture and many beautiful architectural buildings.
+If you arrive in Antwerp by train, you will witness the stunning architecture of Antwerp station.
+Antwerp, Belgium’s second-biggest city and biggest port,, is famous for its diamond district houses.
+It has a reputation for being the fashion capital of Belgium.
+Despite severe bombing during World War II, Antwerp retains a beautiful medieval centre, vibrant entertainment, fashion and coffee shop culture and many beautiful architectural buildings.

 Antwerpen-Centraal-Belgium_Things-to-do-in-Belgium